YanceyOfficial/kai/README.md

 ## Introduction

 Gathering words that you can't recognize and using AI to generate their Chinese explanation, phonetic notation, examples, and quizzes.
-If you can't recognize them by learning more times, Kai can sync them to the `challenging words` folder, and just learn them repeatedly until you totally recognize them.
+If you still can't recognize them by learning more times, Kai can sync them to the `challenging words` folder, and just learn them repeatedly until you totally recognize them. 😊

-[Kai-monorepo](https://github.com/YanceyOfficial/kai-monorepo) is the repository for the CMS and backend.
+[Kai-monorepo](https://github.com/YanceyOfficial/kai-monorepo) is the repository for the CMS and Backend.

 ## To start developing Kai

+> 🚧 Kai is only supporting iOS right now.

 We have chosen [React Native](https://reactnative.dev/) as our cross-platform base.
 Please follow their instruction to make sure that it is globally installed on your system.